 Wandering past the pool there WAS a sign on the bike path.

 And it was actually quite lovely!
-Yes small, but it’s ten minutes from Downtown.
+Yes small it’s small, but it’s also ten minutes from Downtown.

 Stairs and a gently-sloped universally accessible concrete path leads from the top entrance to the beach.
 Or, be adventurous and zip down one of the two metal slides.
 Love that they incorporated a kids area here.
 There’s also a rope climber, a rock climbing wall, and lots and lots of sand